jackd248/clockwork-ai/README.md

 If you want to compare current time with the generated poem, activate the `CLOCKWORK_SHOW_TIME` environment variable to display the time in the bottom right corner.

+### Font

+Download a custom TrueType font and adjust the `CLOCKWORK_FONT` environment variable to adjust the displayed font.

 ### Debug

 Use the environment variable `CLOCKWORK_DEBUG` to enable file log for more debug information under e.g. `var/log/app_2024-02-23.log`.